maxecharles/dorito/README.md

 # dorito
-Differential Optics Reconstructing Images from Telescope Observations
+Differentiable Optics for Reconstructing Images from Telescope Observations